Basic Training

 .Psalm 41:1 | Matthew 25:35-40

-.1 Timothy 4:3 | "Forbidding to marry" is done in Catholocism with "priests" and nuns. "commanding to abstain from meats" is done by Muslims who command to abstain from pork, and perhaps some other religions.
+.1 Timothy 4:3 | "Forbidding to marry" is done in Catholicism with "priests" and nuns. "commanding to abstain from meats" is done by Muslims who command to abstain from pork, and perhaps some other religions.
 Yet, this verse is saying that God created these things to be received with thanksgiving.
 Not specifically pork, but regarding meats in general, some religions say it's wrong to eat meat at all.
-They would even try condemn me, because I'm eating pork right now as I write this (just a lil bit), but I thanked God for it, cause I could be starving. (thought that was ironic)
+They would even try to condemn me, because I'm eating pork right now as I write this (just a lil bit), but I thanked God for it, cause I could be starving. (thought that was fitting - the timing of coming across this while eating pork.)

-.1 Timothy 4:8 | My understanding of the use of the term "bodily exercise" here is something that is repeated or accomplished, or a traditional practice that doesn't require involvment of spirit, but the body.
-I'd give an example, but someone might think I'm being sarcastic, which I might be, but this is serious.
+.1 Timothy 4:8 | My understanding of the use of the term "bodily exercise" here is something that is repeated or accomplished, or a traditional practice that doesn't require involvement of spirit, but the body.

 .1 Timothy 4:10 | "we trust in the living God, who is the Saviour of all men, specially of those that believe."
 We know who our Saviour is...
 Jesus.
 But He's not just a saviour to some, allowing others to "find" their own way, but He's the saviour to all.
 So you can either accept your saviour or don't.
 You don't get to choose another.

 .1 Timothy 4:12 | "Let no man despise thy youth" This takes me back to the wise words of young Elihu in Job 32:6-12 (the kids seem to like it when we put "young" in front of people's names.
-I think I'm gonna start saying "Young Jesus").
+I think I'll start saying "Young Jesus").

 .1 Timothy 4:16 | How do you save people?
 Do as this verse says.